 In Conversation with Cheryl Segaric about the Clinical Education program

-Dr. Cheryl Segaric was recently named program director of the Master of Health Leadership and Policy (MHLP) in Clinical Education.
+Dr. Cheryl Segaric is the program director of the Master of Health Leadership and Policy (MHLP) in Clinical Education.
 We spoke with her about the program and how it develops the leadership potential of health-care professionals.

 How does the MHLP in Clinical Education differ from other master’s programs?

 There’s a significant demand for leadership in health care.
 Among other things, being a leader in this sector requires the ability to bring together multiple viewpoints, and the MHLP in Clinical Education does this by pulling together perspectives in health care, management and leadership.

 Students take courses through the School of Nursing on clinical education, policy development and research- and evidence-based practice.
 This is complemented by courses in organizational leadership, project management and business through the Robert H. Lee Graduate School of Business.
 It’s this dual focus that sets us apart.

 Our specialization in clinical education emphasizes the importance of leaders as educators who bridge the knowledge-practice gap.
 Leaders share their knowledge in a range of contexts.
 Those who know how to do that effectively are able to make a real difference to their patients, their teams, their colleagues and their students.

 Could this program be a stepping stone for health-care professionals who want to teach?